DresOperatingSystems/Motorola-moto-g32-recovery-mode/README.md

 # Motorola-moto-g32-recovery-mode

-To get into the spirit of the DresOS systems releasing soon we are releasing a twrp custom Recovery mode that you will need for the moto g32 version of DresOS
+To get into the spirit of the DresOS systems releasing soon we are releasing a twrp custom recovery mode that you will need for the moto g32 version of DresOS

 What you will need::